Hurricane Amanda: Impact and records

 Under the anticipation of heavy rains and landslides, a "blue" alert was declared for Guerrero.
 An alert was issued for Manzanillo.
 Thirty-four shelters opened in Michoacán while 80 opened in Guerrero.
 Heavy rains occurred in Guerrero, resulting in flooding.

 A river near Coyuca de Benítez overflowed its banks.
 Three trees were brought down and a vehicle in Acapulco was destroyed.
 Statewide, one person was killed when a tree that had fallen on the road resulted in a fatal car wreck.
 In Colima, minor landslides occurred, resulting in the closure of Federal Highway 200.
 Much of Michoacán was battered by large waves and heavy rains, resulting in two casualties.
 Several roads were destroyed in Zitácuaro.

 On May 25, Amanda became the second-earliest East Pacific major hurricane on record, behind 2012's Hurricane Bud.
 Later that day, it also became the strongest May tropical cyclone in the Eastern Pacific basin in the satellite era, eclipsing the previous record set by Hurricane Adolph in 2001, which had peak winds of 145 mph (230 km/h).

+The 2014 15U Baseball World Cup had to be relocated from La Paz, Baja California Sur to Sinaloa due to damage caused by the storm.